letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 ## Step One: disco init

-First, you need to install disco on your server.
-For this, you run `disco init` and you pass it the SSH `user@DOMAIN` to use for disco.
+Once you've installed the CLI on your local development machine, we will initialize your server.
+For this, you run `disco init` on your computer and pass it the ssh `USER@DOMAIN` combination that the CLI will use to connect to your server.

-For example, if the user is `root` and the domain is `disco.example.com`
+**NOTE**: you need to run this command on *your* computer, not on your server. ie, install the `disco` CLI and run all of the commands below on your development machine.

-**NOTE**: you need to run this command on *your* computer, not on your server. ie, install `disco` and run all of these commands on your development machine.
+For example, if the user is `root` and the domain is `disco.example.com`:

 ```bash
 disco init root@disco.example.com